-Steep Point, is also a mecca for fishermen, known to be one of the world’s most successful land based fishing locations.
-Many pelagic fish inbabit the waters off Steep Point including Spanish Mackerel, assorted Mackerel, Sailfish, Tuna, Cobia, Yellow Tailed Sea Kingfish, and monster Tailor, as well as great bottom fishing in the evenings.
+Steep Point is also a mecca for fishermen, known to be one of the world’s most successful land-based fishing locations.
+Many pelagic fish inhabit the waters off Steep Point including Spanish Mackerel, assorted Mackerel, Sailfish, Tuna, Cobia, Yellow Tailed Sea Kingfish, and monster Tailor, as well as great bottom fishing in the evenings.

 The spectacular Zuytdorp Cliffs extend along the coast from Steep Point, all the way to Kalbarri but Steep Point makes for one of the best viewing spots along the coast.
-Watch out for the blow holes, which shoot sea spray some 20 – 30 feet into the air.
+Watch out for the blowholes, which shoot sea spray some 20 – 30 feet into the air.
+The Zuytdorp Cliffs stretch for more than 200 kilometres.
+You can take one of several sightseeing cruises on offer to explore these magnificent cliffs.
+Alternatively, take a scenic flight along this stretch of the coastline for breathtaking views and ample photographic opportunities.
+Named after the Zuytdorp ship that was wrecked by the rugged coast in the early 1700s, the ship remains on the seabed near the cliffs.

 The area around Steep Point is governed by the Department of Parks and Wildlife (DPAW).
 Entry to Steep Point costs $12 per car (up to 12 legally seated people).